This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 Ingredients

-- Boxed brownie mix, plus ingredients to make them
+- box brownie mix, plus ingredients to make them

-- 1 lb vibrant green candy coating, divided use (see note)
+- 1 lb vibrant green candy coating melts, divided use (see note)

 - 2 TBSP strawberry jelly

-- Electric green gel food coloring, I used Americolor brand
+- Green gel food coloring, I used Americolor brand

 - Brain candy mold